rajkamble21/concepts/life-skill-track/Technical Paper/README.md

 ![rest_api](https://github.com/rajkamble21/concepts/assets/70090963/bb6b3c5b-7b26-46d4-acb8-ef8ac4b385ee)

 Representational State Transfer (REST) is a style of software architecture for distributed systems like the web.
 Restfull apis provide a way to access database resources through server in a secure and easy way.
-This document will discuss the principles, components, and advantages of REST architecture in detail.
+REST API is a way of accessing web services in a simple and flexible way without having any processing.
+This document will discuss the principles, components, advantages of REST architecture in detail, difference between REST and other architectures.

 ## 📚 Principles of REST